4.9

 Copied

 Personal Assistant with over 5 years of experience supporting high-level executives.
-Adept at managing schedules, organizing events, and conducting in-depth research.
+Adept at managing schedules, organising events, and conducting in-depth research.
 Proven ability to handle confidential information with discretion and streamline operations for enhanced productivity.

 Takeaway